University of Wolverhampton Students’ Union: Parents’ and Guardians Guide to Student Finance

 Budgeting tips for you and your child:

-• If your child is sharing accommodation, they need to be clear with flat mates about who will pay for what.
-Suggest that they consider a house kitty to cover costs.
+- If your child is sharing accommodation, they need to be clear with flat mates about who will pay for what.
+They consider setting up an account to cover costs.

 Many parents are concerned about the impact part-time work could have on their child’s studies.
 But, done in moderation, it’s a great way of bringing in some extra income and increases your child’s employability when they graduate.

-The Student Finance package is designed to cover essential costs such as tuition fees, food, travel and accommodation, but it does not account for life’s little luxuries.
+The Student Finance package is designed to cover the essential costs such as tuition fees, food, travel and accommodation, but it does not account for life’s little luxuries.
+With the current cost of living crisis they may find that they need to work to cover their basics costs.

 By working part-time, your child can earn extra money, meet new people and learn new skills.
 They can also include any work experience on their CV which could impress potential employers.
 Your child will need to think carefully about whether this is a feasible option for them – it will depend on their course and other demands on their time.